Monthly Archives: August 2016

 Fireweed

 But perhaps the yellow stimulator still retained some magic?
 I tied one to my line and moved upstream a bit beyond my exit point, and in one attractive short but deep run along a submerged log, a ten inch brown could not resist the bushy attractor.
-I released number thirty from my net and retreated a short distance to a place where I circumvented the raspberry bushes and climbed the short but fairly steep hill until I intersected with the well worn Piney River Trail.
+I released number thirty from my net and retreated a short distance to a place where I circumvented the raspberry bushes and climbed the short but fairly steep hill until I intersected with the well worn Trout Creek Trail.
 I was elated to discover the path without much searching.
 Forty-five minutes later I was back at the parking lot, where I found Jane relaxing in her chair beneath the camping canopy.

 This Ended Up Being My Exit Point

-My Piney River adventure was a success, and I am already planning more forays into the Eagles Nest Wilderness.
+My Trout Creek adventure was a success, and I am already planning more forays into the Eagles Nest Wilderness.
 The fish were small with my largest probably a thirteen inch brown trout, but I had the place to myself, and I was lost in my own thoughts in a remote corner of Colorado for five hours.
 Cutbows and cutthroats were a nice deviation from my familiar catches, and this only added to the allure of the backcountry.
 The beauty and remote location created a unique fly fishing outing, as I began my August 2016 fly fishing adventures.

 Fish Landed: 30